Gugel Bridge: History

 This bridge was originally located where Dixie Highway crosses the Cass River, about two miles west of the present location.
 This section of Dixie Highway was originally established as a turnpike in the 1830s, and the first bridge over the Cass River was constructed at that time.
 The first bridge was replaced by a second in 1847.
 It is likely that other replacement bridges were constructed in subsequent decades, but there is no record of either construction materials or construction dates.
 In 1904, however, the Bridgeport Township Board proposed to replace the bridge existing at that time with an iron bridge designed by the Joliet Bridge and Iron Company to do so.
 Township voters approved, and the township contracted Joliet to construct the bridge.
 Construction began almost immediately, and the bridge was likely in place in late 1904 or early 1905.

 Dixie Highway was a state trunkline, and with the explosion of automobile traffic at the beginning of the 20th century, the Cass River bridge soon became outmoded.
 In 1919/20 the State of Michigan replaced it with a larger truss bridge (which was in turn replaced in 1931).
 The 1904 bridge was moved to its current location at the Beyer Road crossing of the Cass River.
 It seems likely that there was no previous bridge at this location, and it appears that the section of Beyer Road near the bridge location was constructed at the same time.
 The bridge acquired the name of Christian Gugel, who was Frankenmuth Township Supervisor and a member of the Saginaw County Board of Supervisors at the time.
 The new section of Beyer Road ran at least partially through his property.

 The bridge remained open to traffic until 1976, when it was closed.
 The deck subsequently deteriorated.
-However, local resident William "Tiny" Zehnder Jr. led an effort to rehabilitate the bridge, and in 2004 it was completely renovated and reopened to foot traffic.
+However, resident William "Tiny" Zehnder Jr. led an effort to rehabilitate the bridge, and in 2004 it was completely renovated and reopened to foot traffic.